Repatriation: Medical repatriation

 Determining which option is the most ethical is often very challenging for hospital administrators.

-In some cases, a traveler's personal insurance company is required to repatriate the patient for medical treatment.
-The method of repatriation could be via regular flight, by ground, or by air ambulance.
+In some cases, a traveler's personal insurance company may repatriate the patient back to their home country for medical treatment due to the cost of medical expenses in the current country.
+The method of repatriation could be via regular flight, by ground, or by air ambulance which ever is deemed necessary subjected to the medical condition of patient and cost in mind.
 Medical repatriation is different from the act of medical evacuation.

+Repatriation of foreign nationals abroad during wars

+Countries have repatriated their nationals who are abroad during the outbreak of a war.
+For example when World War II begun in 1939, the United States launched a repatriation effort to repatriate Americans who were either living or visiting Europe with 75,000 Americans being repatriated by early November 1939.
+At the beginning of the Korean War, the United States repatriated its civilians from Korea sending them to Japan with a total of 1,655 people being repatriated.

 Post–World War II

-In the 20th century, following all European wars, several repatriation commissions were created to supervise the return of war refugees, displaced persons, and prisoners of war to their country of origin.
+In the 20th century, several repatriation commissions were created to supervise the return of war refugees, displaced persons, and prisoners of war to their country of origin.
 Repatriation hospitals were established in some countries to care for the ongoing medical and health requirements of returned military personnel.
 In the Soviet Union, the refugees seen as traitors for surrendering were often killed or sent to Siberian concentration camps.

 Issues surrounding repatriation have been some of the most heatedly debated political topics of the 20th and 21st centuries.
 Many forced back to the Soviet Union by Allied forces in World War II still hold this forced migration against the United States of America and the United Kingdom.

 The term repatriation was often used by Communist governments to describe the large-scale state-sponsored ethnic cleansing actions and expulsion of national groups.
 Poles born in territories that were annexed by the Soviet Union, although deported to the State of Poland, were settled in the annexed former German territories (referred to in Polish as the Regained Territories).
 In the process they were told that they had returned to their Motherland.

+Decolonization resulted in repatriations.
+After the fall of the Iron Curtain and end of Bosnian War increased repatriation, deportation and readmission agreements were observed in Europe.

+Repatriation of mortal remains

+In modern society where everything has become interconnected, it is not uncommon for diasporas to be found living abroad.
+When someone passes away overseas, a next of kin usually has to physically fly over to verify the body before the body gets repatriated back home by a funeral home.

 Battlefield casualties

 The Korean War marked the first time that the United States or any nation began returning the bodies of battlefield casualties as soon as possible.
-During Operation Glory, which followed the Korean Armistice Agreement, thousands of remains were exchanged by both sides.Not all remains from the Korean War were returned to the home countries.
-Some 2,300 casualties are buried at the United Nations Memorial Cemetery in Busan, South Korea.
+During Operation Glory, which followed the Korean Armistice Agreement, thousands of remains were exchanged by both sides.
 The practice of immediately recovering casualties continued for United States during the Vietnam War.